French Toast

 Recipe by PJ Hamel

-When this recipe was tested, it was met with universal acclaim.
-"This is the best French toast I've ever tasted" sums up most of the comments.
+When this French toast recipe was tested, it was met with universal acclaim.
+"This is the best French toast I've ever tasted," sums up most of the comments.
 The difference between this and everyday, run-of-the-mill French toast?
 The quality of the ingredients.
 Start with a high-rising, sturdy, tasty bread; challah is a particularly good choice, as is English Muffin Toasting Bread.
-Slice it thick; we found 5/8" just about right.
+(If it's a few days old, that's even better — stale bread absorbs more of the rich custard.)
+Whatever bread you use, slice it thick: We found 5/8" to be just about right.
 Bathe it in cream and eggs accented with nutmeg, vanilla, and a touch of rum.
-Sauté it gently in butter; keep it warm in a hot oven, then serve it, on warmed plates, with sifted sugar and maple syrup.
-Crispy on the outside, toothsome/tender within, this is the French toast of which dreams are made.
+Sauté it gently in butter; keep it warm in a hot oven, then serve it on warmed plates with sifted sugar and maple syrup

 Prep